MichaelBraun1994/madeatzamrotation/README.md

 # Configuration

-Configuration is done via a .env file for the bot credentials and a settings.json file passed as first command line parameter.
+Configuration is done via a .env file for the bot credentials and a settings.json file passed as env variable.

 Examples for both files are included.